wavefrontHQ/wavefront-sdk-doc-sources/go/wavefrontsender.md

 | `TracingPort` | `traceListenerPorts=` |

-## Option 2: Sending Data via Direct ingestion
+## Option 2: Sending Data via Direct Ingestion

 When sending data via direct ingestion, you need to create a direct `Sender` and configure it to send data directly to Wavefront.